The Journey to Everest

 There’s a whole ecosystem of preparation that has to happen first, and rushing would be dangerous, irresponsible, and honestly, pretty miserable.
 Here’s what has to come together before I can even think about standing on the roof of the world:

-• Financial planning: This isn’t a $500 weekend trip.
-It takes years of saving and strategic spending just to piece together the gear and training climbs.
+Financial planning: This isn’t a $500 weekend trip.
+It’s going to take years of saving and strategic spending just to piece together the gear and training climbs and climbing fees.

-• Physical training: Building the type of endurance needed for high-altitude mountaineering is a slow, steady grind.
-You can’t cram for it like a college final.
+Physical training: Building the type of endurance needed for high-altitude mountaineering is a slow, steady grind.
+Unfortunately, you can’t cram for it like a college final (I was really good at that…).

 Here’s my roadmap as it stands today: